• 1859 (?) – 1864

 City Archivist of Bratislava

-In 1911, Batka was awarded the Knight’s Cross of the Order of Franz Joseph in recognition of his long-standing contributions.
-Less than a year after his death, on October 26, 1918, a bust in his honor was unveiled on Rudnay Square, placed next to the monument of Franz Liszt.
-The marble sculpture is the work of Pressburg sculptor Alojz Rigele.
-However, the bust did not remain there for long.
-As the political landscape changed and Batka became irrelevant to the new regime, his memory faded.
-That same year, Austria-Hungary collapsed, and Pressburg became part of Czechoslovakia, renamed Bratislava a year later.
-Today, both of Batka’s busts are housed in the collections of the Bratislava City Gallery (GMB).
+In 1911, Batka was awarded the Knight’s Cross of the Order of Franz Joseph in recognition of his long-standing public and cultural service.
+Less than a year after his death, on 26 October 1918, a bust commemorating him was unveiled on Rudnay Square, placed beside the monument to Franz Liszt.
+Today, both of Batka’s busts are preserved in the collections of the Bratislava City Gallery.